dzackgarza/Notes/Research/Computations/Cohomology of SOn.md

 $$ H^* (SO^5) \cong F[x,y,z] / (2x, x^4, y^4, z^2, xz, x^3 - y^2)$$

 where $F$ is a "free graded commutative associative algebra over $\ZZ$".
-Is this the same thing as a DGA?
+Is this the same thing as a differential graded algebra (DGA)?
 And how exactly does one extract the list of cohomology groups from this representation?